 You get the idea.
 We very frequently need to take notes.
 Ask yourself this question:

 “Do you have a safe and reliable place where all these notes are stored, with clearly identifiable dates and times built in, and which you can search and look at whenever you want?”

 To begin with, my notes were sprinkled across a whole universe of different places both analogue and electronic.
 Frustratingly the time when I really needed the information on a particular note was often the time when I couldn’t find a scrap of paper I’d jotted it down on.
 Or else I had to trawl through two, three or even four or five electronic locations to find it.

 Try another question:

 “If your note contains actionable information (check supplies in freezer, call Bob to check timings etc) will that task appear when and where you need it to take action on it?”

-I frequently found myself forgetting to do things, which I has clearly intended to do – I’d made a note after all – but I had no reliable way of ensuring that all these tasks appeared when I needed them to.
+I frequently found myself forgetting to do things, which I have clearly intended to do – I’d made a note after all – but I had no reliable way of ensuring that all these tasks appeared when I needed them to.
 Aware that this was a problem I would occasionally transcribe actions into a folder that I would maintain on a bring-forward basis.
-Remembering which notes I’d taken and where I’d put them was a big problem with this approach and usually there was so much friction involved that I just couldn't trust it sufficiently.
+Remembering which notes I’d taken and where I’d put them was a big problem with this approach, and usually, there was so much friction involved that I just couldn’t trust it sufficiently.

-So the ‘When’ of Taking Notes is a very frequent occurrence which is why it makes it into my list of Primary Workflows.
+So the ‘When’ of Taking Notes is a commonplace occurrence which is why it makes it into my list of Primary Workflows.